rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

   <img src="https://static.rerun.io/ros2_launched/4274bbe19dbf163fddaea4d6c24d8ad3e040cecb/full.png" alt="Initial window layout of Rerun 3D view of ROS 2 turtlebot3 navigation demo">
 </picture>

-Use rviz to send a new navigation goal and confirm that rerun updates with new data as turtlebot drives around the environment.
+Use rviz to send a new navigation goal and confirm that Rerun updates with new data as turtlebot drives around the environment.

 ### Overview